synth-is/kromosynth-evoruns/EVORUN-BROWSER-README.md

 - Static files are served directly by Express for optimal performance
 - Path resolution and security checks are cached
 - GZIP compression is handled automatically by Express
+- WAV files are served with appropriate MIME types for browser compatibility

 ### Memory Usage
 - Decompressed data is not cached to avoid memory bloat
 - Each request decompresses data fresh from SQLite
 - Database connections pool to balance performance and memory
+- WAV files are streamed directly from disk without loading into memory

 ### Recommended Limits
 - Concurrent database connections: ~10 per evorun directory
 - Maximum file size served: Limited by available memory
 - Request timeout: 30 seconds for complex database queries
+- WAV file size: No artificial limits (limited by disk space and network)

 ## Security Considerations

 - **Path traversal protection** prevents access to files outside the configured root directory
+- **Evorender path security** ensures WAV files are only served from the evorenders directory
 - All file paths are resolved and validated before serving
 - SQLite databases are opened in read-only mode
+- **Parameter validation** for render parameters (duration, pitch, velocity)
 - **No authentication** is currently implemented - add as needed for production use
 - CORS is enabled for all origins (configure appropriately for production)